cyrus-and/chrome-remote-interface/README.md

 ### Headless Chrome problems?

-Bear in mind that `--headless` Chrome is relatively new and there are kinks (in Chrome) that are being worked out.
+Bear in mind that there are kinks (in
+Chrome) that are being worked out.
 If you believe you have encountered a bug, take a look at the open issues, especially [external issues].